Sakshi11Parihar/Data_Mining_Project3_SNAPP/README.md

 Semi-Final Teams Prediction :

--Based on our predictions and considering the points table scraped from reliable sources, we identified the top four teams: India, South Africa, Australia, and New Zealand.
+- Based on our predictions and considering the points table scraped from reliable sources, we identified the top four teams: India, South Africa, Australia, and New Zealand.

 Semi-Final Results :

--Our model forecasted semi-final results, with India emerging victorious against New Zealand and South Africa securing a win against Australia.
+- Our model forecasted semi-final results, with India emerging victorious against New Zealand and South Africa securing a win against Australia.

 Final Teams :

--The culmination of our predictions led us to the final face-off between India and South Africa.
+- The culmination of our predictions led us to the final face-off between India and South Africa.

 World Cup Winner :

--In accordance with our model predictions, India emerged as the predicted winner of the ICC Cricket World Cup 2023.
+- In accordance with our model predictions, India emerged as the predicted winner of the ICC Cricket World Cup 2023.
--This comprehensive approach, blending historical context with recent match data, and utilizing advanced prediction models, provides a robust foundation for our final team prediction task.
+- This comprehensive approach, blending historical context with recent match data, and utilizing advanced prediction models, provides a robust foundation for our final team prediction task.